-But when this corruptible is clothed with incorruption, and this mortal is clothed with or at least he must allow that the future body may only be like to the present one, inasmuch as both come under the same genus, i.e. we speak of human bodies, and we speak of heavenly bodies.
+"It is nowhere asserted in the New Testament that we shall rise again with our bodies.
+Unless a man will say that the stalk, the blade, and the ear of corn are actually the same thing with the single grain which is put into the ground, he cannot quote St. Paul as saying that we shall rise again with the same bodies; or at least he must allow that the future body may only be like to the present one, inasmuch as both come under the same genus, i.e. we speak of human bodies, and we speak of heavenly bodies.
 But St. Paul's words do not warrant us in saying that the resemblance between the present and future body will be greater than between a man and a star, or between a bird and a fish.
 Nothing can be plainer than the expression which he uses in the first of these two analogies, Thou sowest not that body that shall be (15:37).
-He says also with equal plainness. of the body, It is sown a natural body; it is raised a spiritual body; there is a natural body, and there is a spiritual body (15:44).
+He says also with equal plainness. of the body, It is sown a natural body; it is raised a spiritual body: there is a natural body, and there is a spiritual body (15:44).
 These words require to be examined closely, and involve remotely a deep metaphysical question.
 In common language, the terms Body and Spirit are accustomed to be opposed, and are used to represent two things which are totally distinct.
 But St. Paul here brings the two expressions together, and speaks of a spiritual body.
 St. Paul, therefore did not oppose Body to Spirit; and though the looseness of modern language may allow us to do so, and yet to be correct in our ideas it may save some confusion if we consider Spirit as opposed to Matter, and if we take Body to be a generic term, which comprises both.
-A body therefore, in the language of St. Paul, is something which has a distinct individual existence...
+A body therefore, in the language of St. Paul, is inherit the kingdom of God, neither can corruption inherit incorruption.
+Behold, I declare to you a mystery; we shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the sound of the last trumpet; for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
+For this corruptible must put on incorruption, and this mortal must put on immortality.